Next Lesson - The Nephron

 The ureteric bud begins as a structure branching off the mesonephric duct.
 It begins forming when the mesonephric duct comes into contact with the urogenital sinus (a part of the cloaca - see later).

-The collecting system is derived from the ureteric bud, which dilate to form the ureter, renal pelvic, calyces and the collecting tubules.
+The collecting system is derived from the ureteric bud, which dilates to form the ureter, renal pelvis, calyces and the collecting tubules.

 Excretory System